Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What are the exact steps to buy property in Chiang Mai right now?

-The step that typically makes the deal legally binding is signing the sale and purchase agreement and paying the deposit, though true ownership only transfers when the Land Office registers the new title.
+The deal usually becomes legally binding when the sale and purchase agreement is signed and the deposit terms are clearly accepted, while true ownership changes only when the Land Office registers the transfer.

 We have a document entirely dedicated to the whole buying process our pack about properties in Chiang Mai.